Noboru Ishizaki

 Ishizaki was serving as the commander of Submarine Squadron 11 when he arranged for the new submarine Ro-44 to test an experimental air-search radar borrowed from Kure Naval Air Station while she was conducting work-ups in the Iyo-nada in the Seto Inland Sea on 13 and 14 November 1943.
-After he reported the results of the tests, he was rebuffed because he conducted them without the approval of the Navy Technical Departmment.
+After he reported the results of the tests, he was rebuffed because he conducted them without the approval of the Navy Technical Department.